srinivas-commits/SignalsAndSystems/README.md

 <b>Description:</b> <br>
 <p>
-In this video, we can understand the basic structure of communication systems with a block diagram.
+In this video, we can understand the basic structure of communication systems with a block diagram.<br>
-Below is the block diagram of the communication system.
+Below is the block diagram of the communication system.<br>
-Communication is the exchange of information between the two or more points.
+Communication is the exchange of information between the two or more points.<br>
-Electronics point of view, it is the exchange of information using the electronic device or gadget between two or more points which can be far away from each other.
+Electronics point of view, it is the exchange of information using the electronic device or gadget between two or more points which can be far away from each other.<br>
-The communication system contains the following basic blocks:
+The communication system contains the following basic blocks:<br>

 1) The Source
 2) Input Transducer